 Percolation tests used for design shall be certified by a geotechnical engineer.

-All detention and retention basins to be designed to drain within a twenty four (24) hour period.
+All detention and retention basins to be designed to drain within a twenty-four (24) hour period.

 All ponds to be designed with a minimum of one foot (1') of freeboard or fifty percent (50%) capacity increase, whichever is less.